 NOTE: This piece goes to some dark places where humor just doesn’t live.
 I’ll forgive you if you don’t read it, but I think it’s important because it’s about some of the really awful stuff that happens to girls and women in the U.S. and around the world.
 It’s my personal story of serial abuse and…social conditioning, for lack of a better phrase.
 This blog is my way of countering misogynistic attitudes and messages, and this story is nearly everything that led me to the place I stand as I begin it.
-[Please consider this a trigger alert for multiple topics.]

-By the barrage of crazy coming from every form of media every day.
+By the barrage of bullshit coming from every form of media every day.
 By all the anger and violence toward women.
-By all the ways the world has told me my entire life that my gender was somehow the lesser of two.
-Subtle messages, and constant, between the lines, that said I was lucky to be born so late in the century–the 20th century, for heaven’s sake!–that these battles had long ago been fought and soundly won.
+By all the ways the world has told me my entire life that my gender was the lesser of two.
+Subtle messages, and constant, between the lines, that said I was lucky to be born so late in the century—the 20th century, for heaven’s sake!—that these battles had long ago been fought and soundly won.
 Suffragettes had suffered, bras had burned by the thousands, armpits and legs had gone unshaven for my freedoms.
 We are woman, hear us roar.

 Subtle messages like some stuff is “for” girls and other stuff is “for” boys.
 Like boys get into trouble and girls are good and polite.
 Like girls are supposed bait the proverbial hook to “catch” a boy, and boys are supposed to avoid being “caught.”
 Like a boy’s job is to “score,” and a girl’s job is to play defense.

 And there were less subtle messages, too.
 These messages, these moments, do not define my life.
 But they do serve as an outline when I consider what a hostile world this is for girls and women.